phuclb1/HumanDetector/README.md

-# HumanDetector
+Pedestrian Detector
-Humen Detector and Tracker
+This project using OpenCV and Dlib to detect person object and tracking